BOARD OF DIRECTORS

 2022 – 2024

 Eduardo Franco is Professor of Oncology and Epidemiology; Chairman, Department of Oncology; and Director, Division of Cancer Epidemiology, McGill University, Montreal.
-Since 1985, his research has focused on cancer epidemiology and prevention, topics on which he published over 500 articles and two books.
-He mentored 125 graduate students and postdoctoral fellows.
-He is Editor-in-Chief of Preventive Medicine.
-He received Canadian Cancer Research Alliance’s Distinguished Service to Cancer Research Award; Canadian Cancer Society’s Warwick Prize; Geoffrey Howe Outstanding Contribution Award from the Canadian Society for Epidemiology and Biostatistics; University of British Columbia’s Chew Wei Memorial Prize in Cancer Research; and McLaughlin-Gallie Award from the Royal College of Physicians of Canada.
+Since 1985, his research has focused on cancer epidemiology and prevention, topics on which he has published hundreds of articles and two books.
+He mentored 135 graduate students and postdoctoral fellows.
+He is Editor-in-Chief of the Journal of the National Cancer Institute and Editor Emeritus of Preventive Medicine.
+He received the Canadian Cancer Research Alliance’s Distinguished Service to Cancer Research Award; Canadian Cancer Society’s Warwick Prize; Geoffrey Howe Outstanding Contribution Award from the Canadian Society for Epidemiology and Biostatistics; University of British Columbia’s Chew Wei Memorial Prize in Cancer Research; and McLaughlin-Gallie Award from the Royal College of Physicians of Canada.
 He is Officer of the Order of Canada and Fellow of the Royal Society of Canada and of the Canadian Academy of Health Sciences.

 Past President:Mark Ferro